-The various types of environmental effects likely to arise with respect to the Integrated Implementation Plan as a direct result of development and activities under the Plan, including those relating to heavy rail, and in-combination with the wider planning framework are detailed on Table 8.3.
+The various types of environmental effects likely to arise with respect to the development of the light rail network, including in combination with other Strategy provisions and the wider planning framework (including that related to land use planning), are detailed under subsections 8.2 to 8.5 above, including at Table 8.3.

-The SEA and AA processes that have been undertaken alongside the preparation of the Plan have brought about changes to the emerging Plan, the bulk of which make up '4.5 Environmental Considerations' under Chapter 4 of the Plan (these are reproduced at Sectoin 9 of this SEA Environmental Report).
-By integrating all SEA and AA recommendations into the Integrated Implementation Plan, the Authority has helped to ensure that: the potential significant adverse effects of implementing the Plan are avoided, reduced or offset; and the beneficial environmental effects of implementing the Plan are maximised.
+The SEA and AA processes that have been undertaken alongside the preparation of the Strategy have brought about various changes to the emerging Strategy (these are reproduced at Section 9 of this SEA Environmental Report).
+By integrating all SEA and AA recommendations into the Strategy, the Authority is helping to ensure that: the potential significant adverse effects of implementing the Strategy are avoided, reduced or offset; and the beneficial environmental effects of implementing the Strategy are maximised.